Nitrokey/odoo-modules/firebase_notify/README.rst

 **Step 2: Enable Browser Notifications**

-**🔔 Real Firebase Integration (Recommended)**
+**🔔 Firebase Integration (Recommended)**

 1. In the Firebase Notifications section, click **"Enable Browser Notifications"**
 2. **Allow notifications** when prompted by your browser
-3. Your real Firebase token will be automatically generated and registered
+3. Your Firebase token will be automatically generated and registered
 4. Click **"Test Notification"** to verify it works
 5. You should see an actual desktop notification appear!